haokeyingxiao/haoke/UPGRADE-6.4.md

 ```

 ### Upgrade flow for external API services
-With Shopware **6.3.5.0** we already made the new URL pattern available as an additional alias.
+With Haoke **6.3.5.0** we already made the new URL pattern available as an additional alias.
 This enables you to test your application with the new URL pattern within the 6.3 major cycle, before updating to the 6.4 version.

-### Detecting the current used Shopware / API
+### Detecting the current used Haoke / API
-Of course, it is still important for an external service to know, which version of Shopware is used.
+Of course, it is still important for an external service to know, which version of Haoke is used.
 Therefore we added a new information endpoint, which provides this information.
-The new endpoint is also available with Shopware **6.3.5.0**, so you can switch to this pattern in the 6.3 major cycle.
+The new endpoint is also available with Haoke **6.3.5.0**, so you can switch to this pattern in the 6.3 major cycle.

 ```http request
 GET /api/_info/version
 ```

 ### API expectations
-To have the version within the URL pattern offered the advantage of telling Shopware which version requirement you expect with the request.
+To have the version within the URL pattern offered the advantage of telling Haoke which version requirement you expect with the request.
 To still fulfill this need, we extended the possibilities even further.
 You can send additional expectations via headers within your request, which is not only limited to the version.